 Whether you have an Amazon Echo, Echo Spot, Dot, Tap, Show, Input, or any of the myriad devices that currently work with Alexa, there are lots of things you can ask your virtual assistant to do for you.
 And while you likely already know that the assistant can read a couple lines of a Wikipedia entry, we doubt you’ve discovered everything it’s currently capable of doing.
 To help enlighten you, we’ve compiled a list of the top Echo tips and tricks to help you make the most of Amazon’s Alexa.

-Once you get your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the iOS or Android app.
-First, if your name is Alexa, you will definitely want to change the “wake” word, which cues the device in that it should be listening.
-Choose your device under the settings tab, then select your desired wake word, which can either be “Amazon” or “Echo.”
-Yes, you can call your Amazon Dot “Echo.”
+Once you’ve got your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the accompanying mobile app for iOS or Android.
+First off, if your name is Alexa or something similar (like Alexis), you’ll definitely want to change the “wake” word for the device.
+To do so, choose your device under the Settings tab online or in the app and select your desired wake word, which can be “Amazon,” “Echo,” “Alexa,” or “Computer.”

-Oops, did you ask Alexa something embarrassing?
-You can delete individual recordings by going to Settings and History.
+And if you ask Alexa something embarrassing, you can delete individual recordings by going to Settings and History in the app.
 To delete a recording, select it and click Delete voice recordings.
 If you want everything gone, go to www.amazon.com/myx, choose Your Devices, click on your device, hit Manage Voice Recordings, and delete them.